feathersjs/docs/hooks/readme.md

 // Initialize our service
 app.use('/users', service());

-// Get our initialized service to that we can bind hooks const userService = app.service('/users');
+// Get our initialized service so that we can bind hooks const userService = app.service('/users');

 // Set up our before hook